DavidSpivey/HA-Zone-Creator/README.md

 You can click select diagonally to create diagonal rectangular areas if your sensor is at a 45-degree angle to the room

-You can use the Polygon selection tool by clicking once, moving to a new spot, and clicking again to create the first line Then, after you have outlined the zone you wish to create, double click to complete the outline and highight your zone in orange.
+You can use the Polygon selection tool by clicking once, moving to a new spot, and clicking again to create the first line<br>
+Then, after you have outlined the zone you wish to create, double click to complete the outline and highight your zone in orange.

-If you make a mistake and wish to remove squares from your zone, click "+ Adding to selection" and it will change to "- Removing from selection"
+If you make a mistake and wish to remove squares from your zone, click "+ Adding to selection" and it will change to "- Removing from selection"<br>
 Then use any of the tools to remove squares from the highlighted area.

 Once you are finished creating the zone, it's time to export it to Home Assistant.
-For simplicity, click "Copy Template".
+1. For simplicity, click "Copy Template".
-Go to Home Assistant > Settings > Devices & services > Helpers > + Create Helper > Template > Template a binary sensor.
+2. Go to Home Assistant > Settings > Devices & services > Helpers > + Create Helper > Template > Template a binary sensor.
-Paste the copied jinja template in "State"
+3. Paste the copied jinja template in "State"
-Name your zone at the top
+4. Name your zone at the top
-For Device Class, select motion
+5. For Device Class, select motion
-Click submit
+6. Click submit

 Congratulations!
 You have made a custom zone for your eMotion sensor in Home Assistant.
 Now you can start making automations based on your new zone.